Judyjose008/PanicButton/README.md

         You need Two lambda Function to make this button Select the two lamdbda Functions named below from the list in Application.
-            1. iotbutton_G030JF059346NHUH_iot-button-ifttt-maker-nodejs
+            1.  iotbutton_G030JF059346NHUH_iot-button-sms-nodejs
-            2. iotbutton_G030JF059346NHUH_iot-button-sms-nodejs
+            2.  iotbutton_G030JF059346NHUH_iot-button-ifttt-maker-nodejs

-   Now Using a System.
+   ### Now Using a System.
-         1) Replace 1st one with smsCode.js
-         2) Replace 2nd one with iftttLambda.js
+         1) Replace 1st one with smsCode.js and 2nd one with iftttLambda.js

          *** Select the same region in your mobile App for your AWS location ***
 # Create an IFTTT account